basoares/advent-of-code-2018/README.md

 [Advent of Code](http://adventofcode.com) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.

 This repo is my personal attempt at solving the [Advent of Code 2018](http://adventofcode.com) set of problems using Python.

+It is the first time I participate and my objective is to try and solve each puzzle on the day it is released, while also updating this notebook with the first solution I came up with.
+The solutions shown here are very close to the actual code used for the submissions.
+Sometimes I go back and might refactor for clarity or code efficiency reasons.

+If you are interested only on the code, below are the links to the solutions.

 |   Day   | Title                                         |  Links                                       |
 | --------|-----------------------------------------------|--------------------------------------------- |